-Explore payment methods, pay by instalment, scholarships and VET FEE-HELP loans to help you study now and pay later.
+Explore payment methods, pay by instalment, scholarships and Commonwealth VET Student Loans to help you pay for your course fees.

-TAFE NSW courses can be government-subsidised or provided on a 'fee-for-service' basis.
+TAFE NSW courses can be training subsidised by the NSW Government or training provided on a 'fee-for-service' basis.

 A fee applies for most TAFE NSW courses and must be paid when you enrol.
 The amount you pay depends on the type of course you study, and on your personal circumstances.